SHOW-UNAN(祥雲庵)

 Tea Ceremony Principles

-There is something important I would like our international guests to know.
+There is something meaningful I would love for our international guests to understand.

-A tea gathering is not simply an event where the host serves and the guests receive.
+A tea ceremony is not simply an event where the host serves and the guests receive.

 It is a shared moment—a kind of collaboration—where both host and guests show consideration for one another, working together to create a more harmonious atmosphere.